The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

 Don’t miss out on Table 13 expanded coverage.

-Linux System Table 13 increases coverage for Cloud Computing, Kubernetes & Eclipse, and expands coverage for modern languages by adding many new libraries for Go, Python and Rust.
+Linux System Table 13 increases coverage for Cloud Computing, Kubernetes & Eclipse, as well as expands coverage for modern languages by adding many new libraries for Go, Python & Rust.